 The first pier at this location was built by the Somerset Railway company in 1858, offering a steamer service to Wales from 1860.
-However, the days of commercial steamer services had already sailed.
-The old railway lines and are still there under a layer of concrete.
+The old railway lines are still there under a layer of concrete.

-What you see now was the last pier to be built before the Second World War and opened in 1914.
+The present structure was the last pier to be built before the outbreak of the First World War and opened in 1914, it was the first concrete structure of its kind.